 Whether access through thin client is enabled.

-It's always possible to change these parameters as shown in the example below:
+You can change these parameters as shown in the example below:

 <bean id="ignite.cfg" class="org.apache.ignite.configuration.IgniteConfiguration"> ... <!-- Enabling ODBC. --> <property name="clientConnectorConfiguration"> <bean class="org.apache.ignite.configuration.ClientConnectorConfiguration"> <property name="host" value="127.0.0.1"/> <property name="port" value="10800"/> <property name="portRange" value="5"/> <property name="maxOpenCursorsPerConnection" value="512"/> <property name="socketSendBufferSize" value="65536"/> <property name="socketReceiveBufferSize" value="131072"/> <property name="threadPoolSize" value="4"/> </bean> </property> ... </bean>